CEED/libCEED/doc/sphinx/source/api/CeedQFunction.rst

 CeedQFunction
 ***********************************************************************

-QFunctions represent the spatial terms of the point-wise functions describing the physics at the quadrature points.
+A `CeedQFunction` represents the spatial terms of the point-wise functions describing the physics at the quadrature points.

 Resolution/space-independent weak forms and quadrature-based operations